What is a Ferrofluid?

 Ferrofluids are also unique in that the magnetic beads have a high magnetic moment, and under the influence of a magnetic field, will form small chains of North-South nanoparticles.
 These chains have synergistic magnetic properties, making them readily separable in low magnetic gradients ( > 3-4 kGauss/cm).

 Our Ferrofluids are manufactured by first forming crystalline cores of magnetite of about 100 nm, which are subsequently coated with multilayers of bovine or human serum albumin.
 Monoclonal antibodies or other proteins such as streptavidin or other common capture agents are then covalently coupled to the albumin protein, allowing for cell capture.

-Our manufacturing process produces nanoparticles that are 84% magnetic mass, whereas other nanoparticles of similar size are typically only 8%.
+Our manufacturing process produces nano-sized magnetic beads that are 84% magnetic mass, whereas other magnetic nanoparticles of similar size are typically only 8%.
 This means that our ferrofluids are highly magnetic, and can be separated out of solution using only a low gradient magnet, no need for high-gradient columns!

 Applications of XpresSepTM Ferrofluid

 The antibodies or capture agents such as streptavidin (SA) or rat anti-mouse Ig (RAM) that are conjugated onto the ferrofluids can be used to selectively bind to target cell receptors.
 Once the ferrofluid has bound to the cells, the separation process is as simple as diluting the solution to the separation concentration and putting the sample tube in the Multipole Cell Separator, where the ferrofluid will pull the targeted cells to the magnet.
 Cells that are not magnetically labeled can be removed by aspiration or by pouring out the solution, and the magnetically targeted cells can be removed from the magnet and resuspended into solution.